Azerbaijani forces inflict more losses on Armenian army

 Relations between the two former Soviet republics have been tense since 1991 when the Armenian military occupied Upper Karabakh, or Nagorno-Karabakh, an internationally recognized territory of Azerbaijan.

 Fresh clashes erupted on Sept.
-27, and since then Armenia has repeatedly attacked Azerbaijani civilians and forces, even violating three humanitarian cease-fires since Oct.
-10.
+27, and since then Armenia has repeatedly attacked Azerbaijani civilians and forces, even violating three humanitarian cease-fires.

 While world powers have called for a sustainable cease-fire, Turkey has supported Baku's right to self-defense and demanded the withdrawal of Armenia's occupying forces.

-Multiple UN resolutions also call for the withdrawal of the invading forces.
+Multiple UN resolutions also call for the withdrawal of the occupying forces.